devdatalab/paper-covid-comorbidities/README.md

 # paper-covid-comorbidities
-Replication code for results of "COVID-19 mortality effects of underlying health conditions in India: a modelling study" by Paul Novosad, Radhika Jain, Alison Campion, and Sam Asher in \emph{BMJ Open}, forthcoming 2020.
-A pre-pring of the paper can be accessed on [medrxiv](https://www.medrxiv.org/content/10.1101/2020.07.05.20140343v1).
+Replication code for results of "COVID-19 mortality effects of underlying health conditions in India: a modelling study" by Paul Novosad, Radhika Jain, Alison Campion, and Sam Asher in _BMJ Open_, forthcoming 2020.
+A pre-print of the paper can be accessed on [medrxiv](https://www.medrxiv.org/content/10.1101/2020.07.05.20140343v1).

 This code was run in Stata 16.